jxlsteam/jxls/jxls-site/docs/database.md

 To execute SQL queries in the template you can put an instance of *DatabaseAccess* class into the data map.
 *DatabaseAccess* object can be constructed by passing JDBC Connection instance to its constructor.
+You can also specify the fetch size as a 2nd argument.

 ```
 Connection conn = ... // get JDBC connection